oscarlibre/ISTQB-Foundation-Level/2-Testing Throughout the Software Development Lifecycle/test_types.md

 devices) are frequently updated or replaced.
 Regression test suites are run many times and generally evolve slowly, so regression testing is a strong candidate for automation.
 Automation of these tests should start early in the project.

+---
+**NOTE**

+It is possible to perform any of the test types mentioned above at any test level.

+---